YottaDB/YDBDoc/AdminOpsGuide/gds.rst

 Using GDS records to hold spanning nodes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A global variable node spans across multiple blocks if the size of its value exceeds one database block.
 Such a global variable node is called a "spanning node".
 For example, if ^a holds a value that exceeds one database block, YottaDB internally spans the value of ^a in records with keys ^a(#SPAN1), ^a(#SPAN2), ^a(#SPAN3), ^a(#SPAN4), and so on.
 Note that #SPAN1, #SPAN2, #SPAN3, #SPAN4, and so on are special subscripts that are visible to the database but invisible at the M application level.
-YottaDGB uses these special subscripts to determine the sequence of the spanning nodes.
+YottaDB uses these special subscripts to determine the sequence of the spanning nodes.

 The first special subscript #SPAN1 is called a "special index".
 A special index contains the details about the size of the spanning node's value and the number of additional records that are necessary to hold its value. #SPAN2 and the rest of the records hold chunks of the value of the spanning node.
 During the load of a binary extract, YottaDB uses these chunks to reconstitute the value of a global.
 This allows globals to be re-spanned if the block size of the source database is different from the block size of the destination database.